-While the Swiss may be known for their complicated timepieces, this house shows that life in Switzerland doesn’t have to be complicated.
+While the Swiss may be known for their complicated timepieces, this modern abode shows that life in Switzerland doesn’t have to be complicated.
 Bringing together clean simplicity with natural textures, is this the perfect contemporary family home?
 Let’s find out.

-The couple consulted with Wohlgemuth & Pafumi Architekten to design a modern house with plenty of light, open spaces.
+The couple consulted with Wohlgemuth & Pafumi to design a modern house with plenty of light open spaces.
 There are three levels to the house, playing with the gradient of the land and the angles of the building.

 Downstairs in the wellness room is a sauna, bar and sofa.
 It’s a place to relax and socialize so that there is always an area in the home to unwind.

-To me, it’s great to see the mix of wood, concrete and metal here that really sums up what the home was trying to achieve; a blend of materials to create modern spacious living.
-It is not only visually pleasing but tactile, too.
+We especially love the mix of wood, concrete and metal here.
+This really sums up what the home was trying to achieve; a blend of materials to create modern spacious living.
+It’s not only visually pleasing but tactile too!

-Having a tall room can be hard to heat, but as the house is south facing it picks up much of the sun throughout the day.
-Only part of the room stretches all the way up, too.
+Having a tall room can be hard to heat, but as the house is south facing, it picks up much of the sun throughout the day.
+What’s more, only part of the room stretches all the way up.